timnewbold/MResEcologicalModelling/2SimpleEcologicalModels/Notes.md

 dN/dt = rN((K-N)/K)

-To solve this in R, we will use the deSolve package:
+To simulate this in R, we will use the deSolve package to solve an ordinary differential equation:

 ```R
 install.packages("deSolve")